theresamaier/2022ws_do_tm/coursework.md

 **Kurzweil's Law of Accelerating Returns**: phenomenon applies to every information technology
 * Once a field, discipline, technology or industry becomes information enabled and driven by information flows, the price/performance doubles approximately annually, and once that doubling starts, it doesn't stop.
-* Intersecting technologies accelerate the pace of innovation even further
+* Intersecting technologies accelerate the pace of innovation

 ![bg cover](Background_16.9.jpg)